UNESCO-Open-Hydrology/TOMST_data_processing/README.md

 # TOMST-data-processing
-Code created to manipulate, convert and plot data from the TMS dataloggers
+Code created to manipulate, convert and plot data from the TMS dataloggers to the csv format required by UNESCO-IHP WINS platform